zarino/zarino.co.uk/posts/2014-08-03-storefront-in-every-pocket.md

 If the Fire Phone—or its successors—get popular, Amazon could pull an Apple… on a *huge* scale.

 Apple pretty much had music, movies, and TV shows in the bag.
 Amazon has, *everything*.
 Have you been there recently?
-They’ve got clothes and electronics, groceries and homewares, sports equipment, motocycles, garden plants, MP3s, movies, books, toys… Amazon is grandmother friendly.
+They’ve got clothes and electronics, groceries and homewares, sports equipment, motorcycles, garden plants, MP3s, movies, books, toys… Amazon is grandmother friendly.
 If it weren’t for the hassle of getting an internet connection, messing with a router, a computer, a web browser, software updates—bah!—If it weren’t for all the crap *around* the Amazon experience, Amazon itself would be the de-facto way we all bought pretty much everything we ever needed.

 So that’s where the Fire Phone comes in.
 If you have to wait until you’re next at your computer to order something, Amazon knows they’ve lost a sale.
 They need to put the store in your pocket (or handbag, I guess, if we’re still talking grandmothers).
 And that’s what the Fire Phone’s *really* doing.